When we feel weary with the pressure of life, Jesus promises to carry the burden.

 The following story of Sadhu Sundar Singh, a Hindu convert to Christianity, beautifully illustrates how God wants to use burdens and heavy pressures in our lives.

 Just as they were traversing a narrow path above a steep precipice, they heard a cry of help.
 Down the cliff lay a man, fallen and badly hurt.
-The monk looked at Sadhu and said, “Do not stop.
+The monk looked at Singh and said, “Do not stop.
 God has brought this man to his fate.
 He must work it out for himself.”
 Then he quickly added while walking on, “Let us hurry on before we, too, perish.”

 The monk continued trudging off through the whirling snow, while the missionary clambered

 down the steep embankment.
 The man’s leg was broken and he could not walk.
-So Sadhu took his blanket, made a sling of it, and tied the man on his back.
+So Singh took his blanket, made a sling of it, and tied the man on his back.
 Then, bending under his burden, he began a body-torturing climb.
 By the time he reached the narrow path again, he was drenched with perspiration.

 Doggedly, he made his way on through the deepening snow.
 It was dark now and it was all he could do to follow the path.
 But he persevered, though faint with fatigue and overheated from exertion.
 Finally, he saw ahead the lights of the monastery.

-Then, for the first time, Sadhu stumbled and nearly fell—but not from weakness.
+Then, for the first time, Singh stumbled and nearly fell—but not from weakness.
 He had stumbled over some object lying in the snow-covered road.
 Slowly he bent down on one knee and brushed the snow off the object.
 It was the body of the monk, frozen to death.

 May the burdens you and your spouse carry press your hearts to Christ and merge you into one as you rightly respond to circumstances together.
-Tonight before retiring, why not spend a few moments in prayer together.
-As a couple, take those “things” which are pressuring you to the One whose burden is easy and whose yoke is light.
+And consider doing this:

 Copyright © by FamilyLife.
 Used with permission.